-Your work is divided between lectures and seminars, with around 10 hours a week devoted to large and small group study.
-You will supplement this with a maximum of 28 hours’ private study.
+Your work is divided between lectures, workshops and seminars, with around 6 hours a week devoted to large and small group study, alongside between 9-12 hours a week of online guided study.
+You'll supplement this with approximately 25 hours’ private study.

 You'll be assessed through a combination of:

 Examinations – practical or online

 You will be trained to conduct interviews, evaluate surveys and statistics.
 You'll get training in SPSS software, a world-leading statistical software that helps you to understand data, analyse trends, and make informed recommendations.